 Advantages of the Quality Criteria Checklists

-The Quality Criteria Checklists were developed to assist the analyst in assessing the article's research design.
+The Quality Criteria Checklists (QCC) were developed to assist the evidence analyst in assessing the article's research design.
 Questions included in the criteria checklists address applicability to practice and scientific validity.

-The Quality Criteria checklists are used:
+The QCC are used: